 To make things as easy as possible:

-Click on any image below to go directly to the instructions for that block and get started!
+Click on any block below to go directly to the instructions and get started!

 Use these buttons to quickly navigate to all the other free patchwork designs in our quilt block library.

 If you are a guild or other quilting group member and would like to include block instructions in your guild newsletter, please review the permissions that I have granted here.